suffolklibraries/sljekyll/_recurrents/kesgrave-knit-and-natter.md

 ---
-recurrent-title: "Knit and Natter - £1 a session, refreshments provided"
+recurrent-title: "Knit and Natter"
+recurrent-descriptipon: "£1 a session, refreshments provided."
 recurrent-day: first Wednesday of the month
 recurrent-times: 1430
 recurrent-location: kesgrave-library